What do I do if my phone is lost or stolen?

 After you have locked the SIM in your stolen phone, you can use a new SIM with the same number to activate WhatsApp on your new phone.
 This is the fastest way to deactivate your account on the stolen phone.
 WhatsApp can only be activated with one phone number on one device at a time.

 If you are not ready to activate WhatsApp on a new phone with the same number, we can deactivate your account.
-Email us with your phone number in the full international format as described here.
+Email us the phrase "Lost/Stolen: Please deactivate my account" in the email body and include your phone number in the full international format as described here.
 Please note that we are not able to help you locate your phone.
 Remote WhatsApp deactivation from another device is not possible.

 Important: Even with the SIM card locked and phone service disabled, WhatsApp can be used on Wi-Fi if you do not contact us with an account deactivation request.